-You can choose from OpenVPN, IKEv2, PPTP, and L2TP/IPSec protocols, which allows you to customize your experience in accordance with your safety and speed preferences.
+You can choose from OpenVPN, WireGuard and IKEv2 protocols, which allows you to customize your experience in accordance with your safety and speed preferences.
 Furthermore, you can choose from a variety of VPN profiles designed for different user needs, including profiles particularly designed for surfing, streaming, and torrenting.
 You can get an additional speed boost with CyberGhost’s Extra Speed feature.
 It is worth noting that the service offers unlimited bandwidth, speed, and server switching.

 With a strict no-logging policy, military-grade 256-bit AES encryption, DNS and IPv6 leak protection, Bitcoin as a payment option, and an abundance of bonus security features, including anti-fingerprinting, malware protection, anti-tracking, WiFi protection, and ad-blocker, CyberGhost is not only fast but incredibly secure, allowing you to enjoy maximum protection and anonymity along with above-average speeds.

 ExpressVPN is one of the top VPN providers on the market located in the British Virgin Islands and famous for its incredible output when it comes to raw speed.
 ExpressVPN offers more than 3,000 VPN servers in 90+ countries, which gives a lot more reach to potential users from the distant corners of the world.
 The company allows up to 3 simultaneous connections.